 Programme: The 17th Annual Martin Tansey Memorial Lecture

-Location: The lecture will take place in the Jury Room, Criminal Courts of Justice (CCJ), Parkgate Street, Dublin 8, D08 K6YH.
+Location: Jury Room, Criminal Courts of Justice (CCJ), Parkgate Street, Dublin 8, D08 K6YH.

 - CPD points: Attendance at the event may qualify for CPD points.
 Qualification is determined by the points’ issuer.
 ACJRD is happy to provide certificates of attendance on request.
 For GDPR purposes, attendance lists will be deleted after 12 months and it will no longer be possible to provide certificates of attendance after that.
 Please email This email address is being protected from spambots.
 You need JavaScript enabled to view it. to request a certificate of attendance.